More about: 10 Best Things to Do in Aberdeen

 In addition to its urban beauty, Aberdeen is home to a number of natural wonders that are easily accessible in the surrounding area .
 All you need to do is rent a bike and set off on your own, or better yet, book a bike tour of Aberdeen to explore the area's natural beauty with a professional guide and a small group.

-A mountain bike is ideal , as you will encounter some steep terrain that requires greater technical ability.
-The idea is to venture into the green countryside of Aberdeenshire, a rural area of green trails, hills, and natural landscapes.
+Ideally , you should ride a mountain bike, as you will be going over some steep terrain that requires greater technical skill.
+The idea is to venture into the green countryside of Aberdeenshire, which comprises a rural area of green trails, hills, and natural landscapes.

-As you cycle through the area, you will see beautiful panoramic views while enjoying the tranquility that characterizes this place.
-Look out for Loch Skene, which you will skirt during the tour.
+As you cycle through the area, you will see beautiful panoramic views while enjoying the calm that characterizes this space.
+Take note of Lake Skene, which you will skirt during the tour.
 You will also see the remains of the old fort located in the region, just above a hill.
 There, you can connect with the city's historical past and see the enigmatic stone circles.
-Whether you go on the tour or on your own, you can stop to relax, admire the view, hydrate, and, of course, take pictures.
+Whether you go on the tour or on your own, you can make stops to relax, admire the view, hydrate, and, of course, take pictures.

 Useful information